Liverpool FC welcomes Orion Innovation as its official digital transformation partner

-EDISON, N.J., Dec.
-12, 2023 /PRNewswire/ -- Liverpool Football Club, ('LFC') has signed a multi-year deal with Orion Innovation ('Orion'), to become the club's official digital transformation partner.
+EDISON, N.J. and MUMBAI, India, Dec.
+13, 2023 /PRNewswire/ -- Liverpool Football Club, ('LFC') has signed a multi-year deal with Orion Innovation ('Orion'), to become the club's official digital transformation partner.

 Through this exclusive deal, Orion will partner with LFC as it continues to innovate digitally and further connect its global fanbase to the club.